Gorlice–Tarnów offensive: Casualties and losses

-The available official information about the trophies of the warring parties allows us to clarify the number of those who died in the operation.
+The available official information about the trophies of the warring parties allows to clarify the number of those who died in the operation.
 This number is made up of those killed and missing, not taken prisoner.
-The Austria-Hungary's Army Higher Command (AOK) and the Supreme Commander of All German Forces in the East (Ober Ost) announced the capture in May - early July 1915 in Galicia, Bukovina and the Kingdom of Poland 3 generals, 1,354 officers and 445,622 soldiers of the Russian army, 350 guns, 983 machine guns.
-The Russian side officially announced the capture in May-June 1915 of 100,476 prisoners (of which 1,366 officers), 68 guns, 3 mortars and 218 machine guns of the Central Powers.
+The Austria-Hungary's Army Higher Command (AOK) and the German Supreme Commander of All German Forces in the East (Ober Ost) announced the capture in May – early July 1915 in Galicia, Bukovina and the Kingdom of Poland 3 generals, 1,354 officers and 445,622 soldiers of the Russian army, 350 guns, 983 machine guns.
+The Russian side officially announced the capture in May–June 1915 of 100,476 prisoners (of which 1,366 officers), 68 guns, 3 mortars and 218 machine guns of the Central Powers.

 Based on these data, it can be assumed that 170,628 men died on the part of the Russian troops in the operation, and 140,420 men died on the part of the Central Powers.
-After the retreat of the Russian troops from Galicia, only within the military districts of Krakow, Lvov (Lemberg) and Przemysl, 566,833 soldiers of the Russian, German and Austro-Hungarian armies who had died since the beginning of the war were officially buried.
+After the retreat of the Russian troops from Galicia, only within the military districts of Kraków, Lvov (Lemberg) and Przemyśl, 566,833 soldiers of the Russian, German and Austro-Hungarian armies who had died since the beginning of the war were officially buried.
 At the same time, the foundation was laid for the creation of a network of war memorials.